minhhoit/yacms/docs/inline-editing.rst

 Making content in-line editable is as simple as wrapping model fields with a template tag in your templates.
-The default templates installed with Mezzanine all have their content configured to be in-line editable.
+The default templates installed with Yacms all have their content configured to be in-line editable.
 When developing your own templates from scratch though, you'll need to perform this step yourself.